Learn what is hostname, how to set hostname and how to change hostname in Debian and RedHat based Linux systems.

 Change hostname permanently in clone, template VM & cloud clones

-If you have system which is prepared using clone, template from vmware or cloud clone deploy then you should do following :
+If you have a system which is prepared using clone, template from VMware or cloud clone deploy then you should do the following :

 /etc/cloud/cloud.cfg and change parameter